 - Improves system resilience – failure of a component can be identified and fixed without impacting other services

-Quantifi is very excited to roll out its MSA as it will radically change how we build and deliver our technology.
-Separating our architecture into microservices has reshapd how we serve our clients, but more so, it underlines how we are going-to-market to help clients navigate the most pressing issues ahead and realizing ROI from their technology.
+Quantifi is excited to roll out its MSA as it will radically change how we build and deliver our technology.
+Separating our architecture into microservices has reshaped how we serve our clients, but moreso, it underlines how we are going-to-market to help clients navigate the most pressing issues ahead and realizing ROI from their technology.